Pallavbh23/exhibit-sih22-nsut/README.md

 :star2: Exhibit is designed to be a Progressive Web App and aims to be a one-stop solution for all students who want to upskill themselves, showcase their mettle in any domain and look for collaborators!

 :star2: Exhibit can also be helpful in searching for research opportunities.
-Professors from different univeristies can put out posts and ask for students to join them on some ongoing research project(s).
+Professors from different universities can put out posts and ask for students to join them on some ongoing research project(s).
 This would be a major step forward in creating a more inclusive and collaborative research environment.

 ### Who is it for?
 College students and professors all across the globe! :mortar_board: :earth_americas: